 Outline the duties the law creates to protect guests and restaurant/hotel operators.

-Discuss areas where food service and lodging properties may be affected by federal, state and local regulations.
+Discuss areas where food service, lodging properties, and other hospitality establishments may be affected by federal, state and local regulations.

 Formulate guidelines related to Civil Rights laws.